For You and Your Family

 Lasting Powers of Attorney

-You must choose your attorney(s) carefully because they will be making important decisions about your health & welfare or financial & property affairs that you would normally make for yourself.
-You can appoint more than one person and, if you wish to, you can limit the extent of their power by placing restrictions and conditions when the Lasting Power of Attorney is prepared.
+You should choose your attorney(s) carefully because they may need to make important decisions about your health & welfare or property & financial affairs that you would normally make for yourself.
+You can appoint more than one person and, if you wish to, you can limit the extent of their power by including restrictions and conditions when you make your LPA.
 When a Lasting Power of Attorney application is prepared, you are asked if you would like anyone to be notified before it is registered.
 This gives people who know you well an opportunity to raise any concerns or objections.

 You are not required to register a Lasting Power of Attorney immediately, but it cannot be used until it is registered and it can take between 10 and 20 weeks for the application to be finalised.
 We therefore always strongly advise that Lasting Powers of Attorney are registered as soon as possible so that they can be used immediately, if necessary.